Interacting with SSGs and md via Flask

 Lets put the flask functionality into containers:

-And quickly check that it works:
+And quickly check that the FlaskCMS works via container:

 docker compose -f docker-compose-flask.yml build